 - Soaking and cryo-conditions that yield diffracting crystals should be established.
 Ideally, the crystals should tolerate DMSO to a concentration of 5 or 10% (v/v).
 The diffraction properties after the desired soaking time (ideally o/n, but 1h - 48h possible) should be better than 2.0 Å, but certainly not worse than 2.5 Å. If a known substrate or inhibitor is availabe, a positive control binding experiment should be performed prior to attempting a FS experiment.
 The experiment becomes less cumbersome, if soaking and cryo-protection can be combined into one step.

 - A proposal for beam time for the FS experiment should be submitted in advance through HZB's electronic user office GATE in order to be able to book beam time for the experiment.
 Typically, six shifts should suffice.
 GATE accounts and valid online-safety training is also necessary to access the ring and thus the prep lab, in case soaking experiments are carried out on site.
 If you need access to our BioLab as well, registration is necessary at least one week prior to your visit.
+International user experiments have the possibility to apply for funding through the EU Horizon 2020 Project iNEXT-Discovery.
+For more information, please get in touch.

 Please go through the following list of questions carefully.